91shetty/91shetty.github.io/ds4ux/README.md

         - http://probasketballapi.com
     - But the latter 2 were behind a payroll.
     - So I decided to use stats.nba.com data source and went through the website to get access to the stats that I would require to perform the analysis.
 This required a lot of overhead.

-1) I had to first find the appropriate page for the required stats on the browser, then look through the network console and get access to the API's.
+a) I had to first find the appropriate page for the required stats on the browser, then look through the network console and get access to the API's.
 ![alt text]( findings/networkBrowserConsole.png "4 factor" )

-2) Then run the API on the browser.
+b) Then run the API on the browser.

-3) Post which run the python script to fetch the results.
+c) Post which run the python script to fetch the results.

-4) If the python code failed, repeat from step 2.
+d) If the python code failed, repeat from step b.

 <h4> 2) Dump Creation </h4>
 ![alt text]( findings/dataDump.png "4 factor" )